 7- An SSD Hard Drive with a space of at least 60 GB to fit the operating system, as well as the mining software.

-8- Operating system: Use Windows 10 because by default it comes with driver support for the graphic cards we used.
+8- Operating system: Use Windows 10 because by default it comes with driver support for the graphics cards we used.

 Creating an Ethereum mining rig using the equipment we presented will yield a hash rate of around 186 MH/second.
 As such, assuming an electrical power cost of $0.12 per KWh (the average cost of electrical power in the USA) and with a mining pool fees of around 1% (most mining pools will charge you 1%), this hash rate will yield a profit of $743.71 per month, i.e. $9,048.46 per year, according to CryptoCompare’s mining profitability calculator.

 What are the best Ethereum mining pools to join if you are a newbie?